morse-simulator/morse/doc/morse/dev/services.rst

 For instance, :py:mod:`morse.services.supervision_services` declares such services.
-The following example shows the ``list_robots`` service that returns the list of robot declared in the simulation:
+The following example shows the ``list_robots`` service that returns the list of robots declared in the simulation:

 .. code-block:: python